saxtonvandalsen/ms-cloud-ai-challenge/README.md

 - **Visual Studio Code**: Employed Visual Studio Code with a development container setup for local development and testing of the web application.
 - **Azure.AI.Vision.ImageAnalysis Package**: Incorporated the Azure.AI.Vision.ImageAnalysis package to facilitate image analysis functionality within the project.

-#### Work-in-Progress
+#### Work-in-Progress:

 Currently working on adding Continuous Integration and Continuous Deployment (CI/CD) capabilities to this project using GitHub Actions.
 My goal is to automate the build, test, and deployment processes to streamline development and ensure code quality.
+This is my first attempt with GitHub Actions and CI/CD.
 I plan providing updates and continually improving this project!